stanislavsavolainen/Assembler/README.md

  $ function1.exe
 ```

-Where ml.exe make obj - file from source code and link make exe - file from obj - file
+Where ml.exe make obj - file from source code and link make exe - file from obj - file.
 Your should put masm source code to masm32/bin folder.

 ------------------------------------------